 Regarding calorie, you have to keep in mind one rule of thumb here: "200 kilocalories a day per 5 pound of weight".
 As most kittens normally gain a pound a month, the weight of your furball at 10 weeks should be around 2.5 pounds.
 So that means you have to put together a diet that delivers at least 100 kilocalories a day for the pet.

 Of course, different cats have different requirements, especially with big cat breeds such as Ragdolls, Maine Coon and so on.
 Certain kittens may need as many as 100 kilocalories per pound a day which translates to a daily diet of 250 kilocalories.
-To ensure that your fluffy friend is receiving sufficient calorie, take a look at its body once in a while.
+To ensure that your fluffy friend is receiving sufficient calories, take a look at its body once in a while.
 Healthy kittens would gain weight steadily until the 1-year mark.
 In addition to that, kittens that eat nutritiously every day shall have a shiny coat.

 The Feeding Frequency For Kittens